JackBister/logsuck/README.md

 JSON is the recommended way of configuring Logsuck for more complex usage.
 By default, Logsuck will look in its working directory for a `logsuck.json` file which will contain the configuration.
 If the file is found, all command line options will be ignored.
 There is a JSON schema which documents the configuration file available [here](https://github.com/JackBister/logsuck/blob/master/logsuck-config.schema.json).

+Also read [docs/Tasks.md](docs/Tasks.md) to learn about configuring tasks in the JSON configuration.

 ## Search syntax

 Search queries in Logsuck generally look like this: